+Leidsche Rijn is particularly loved by expats and young families.
 It’s also home to Leidsche Rijn, which is the biggest park in Utrecht.
 But if you want to go walking or jogging, or maybe even skating or cycling, then the Maxima Park is the spot for you!

-If you really need to stay within a budget, Kanaleneiland might be a viable choice.
+If you need to stay within a budget, Kanaleneiland might be a viable choice.
 Mostly comprised of older apartment blocks from the 60s and 70s, it may not be pretty and historic, but it does offer low-priced housing.

 We hope our Utrecht Neighborhood Guide will help you feel prepared as you begin to go over your moving abroad checklist, look over a doable budget and begin to decide on the best neighborhoods to book a place in Utrecht.
 An unbelievable adventure awaits you, so don’t waste any time and plan well in advance.
 Enjoy every second!